dagster-io/dagster/examples/experimental/python_assets_by_file/README.md

     ...
 ```

+*** Commentary

+We are going to need even more customization levers than this, but I think this approach is a good "simple things simple, hard things possible" interface.
+You can completely take over the creation of specs by overriding the appropriate properties (e.g. `asset_spec` on `PipesAssetManifest`)

 ## Multiple assets in a single script

 Sometimes scripts materialize more than a single asset.
 Pipes Projects support that.
 You create a script as normal.
 In this case we are going to simulate creating two assets, `asset_three` and `asset_four`.
 We create a script in `assets_three_and_four.py`